trahier/RL_project_sailing/README.md

 2. **Training Initial Windfield Performance**: Performance across the three training initial windfields
 3. **Test Initial Windfield Performance**: Performance on the hidden test initial windfield

 The final grade will be calculated based on a weighted combination of these factors.
-An agent that successfully reaches the goal in all three training initial windfields is already on track to achieve a strong grade.

-**Note**: A valid agent that can consistently reach the goal in all training initial windfields will already have a grade close to the median.
+**Note**: A valid agent that can consistently reach the goal in all training initial windfields will already have a reasonable grade.
 Exceptional performance on the test initial windfield and creative approaches can further improve your grade.

 ### Challenge Timeline